geo1337/Databases_2_preexam/README.md

 This project is part of a pre-exam assignment for the Databases module at Hochschule für Technik Stuttgart.
 It demonstrates the implementation of a secure login and registration system using PHP, MySQL, and InfinityFree hosting.

+🤝 Group Collaboration

+This project was developed by a group of three students.
+To support collaboration, testing, and shared access, we hosted the application on **InfinityFree** with a **remote MySQL database**.

+This allowed us to:
+- Work from different locations
+- Share and test changes on a live server
+- Simulate a real-world web development workflow

 🚀 Features

 User registration with email, password, and username